1. Carefully observe what is happening around.

 8. Learn to recognize false or deceptive nonverbal signals.

 The skill of recognition of false or deceptive nonverbal signals comes with experience.
 We can meet people who know and confidently use non-verbal means of communication, using the necessary gestures to convince us of their honesty.
 Try to notice the contradictions in the body language and behavior of such people.
 You need to understand what kind of person is before you.

-For example a person who wants to convince others of his sincerity will use gesture of open hands, but if at the same time his legs are closed it is likely that he is lying.
+For example, a person who wants to convince others of his sincerity will use the gesture of open hands, but if at the same time his legs are closed it is likely that he is lying.